airshipit/deckhand/doc/source/rendering.rst

 ==================

-Document rendering involves extracting all raw revision documents from Deckhand's database, retrieving encrypted information from Barbican, and applying substitution, layering and replacement algorithms on the data.
+Document rendering involves extracting all raw revision documents from Deckhand's database, retrieving encrypted information from `Barbican`_, and applying substitution, layering and replacement algorithms on the data.